benkeyben/10alytics_air_realtor/README.md

 The airflow DAG orchestrates the ETL (Extract, Transform, Load) process for real estate data.
 When an airflow DAG starts:
   - It executes the python script to fetch json data from Realty Mole Property API into a staging area in an EC2 instance.
-  - The python script transforms the data into pandas dataframe.
+  - The python script transforms the data using pandas.
   - The data is cleaned and organized using pandas library.
-  - Finally, the cleaned and transformed dataframes are loaded to an AWS S3 bucket.
+  - Finally, the cleaned and transformed data are loaded to an AWS S3 bucket.

 ## AirRealtor Data Dimension Model
 <img src="images/Air_Realtor_Dimension_Model.jpg" alt="AirRealtor Data Dimension Model" height="800"/>